yangyaczz/snspeedrun/README.md

 🔒 You will not be changing any code in the `DiceGame.cairo` contract in this challenge.
 You will write your own contract to predict the outcome, then only roll the dice when it is favourable.

+💸 Connect to the first prefunded account of `starknet devnet` clicking on the top right `Connect` button, and roll the dice a few times.
+Watch the balance of the DiceGame contract in the Debug tab.
+It increases on a failed roll and decreases by the prize amount on a successful roll.

 ### 🥅 Goals

 - [ ] Track the cairo code to find out how the DiceGame contract is generating random numbers.